 - Capital flight at unprecedented levels, mainly due to speculative pressure on the local currency, fear, and extremely low confidence levels.

-- A marked decline in exports resulting in a BOP deficit
+- A marked decline in exports resulting in a Balance of Payments (BOP) deficit

 - Adverse shifts in terms of trade

 - War/conflict budgeting.
 The BOP may be in disequilibrium due to war, drought, etc.